Known nationally for our innovative outreach programs, the Montshire offers an array of options for your classroom.

 Transform your classroom into a bustling learning lab through our hands-on, inquiry-based workshops.
 (Also available for non-school groups.)
 Our educators arrive complete with an unusual conglomeration of materials in their teaching tool kit.

-Fee: $350/workshop plus travel and materials.
-Price reductions are offered for groups that schedule multiple workshops on the same day: two workshops for $500; three workshops for $600; four workshops for $700.
+Fee: $350/workshop plus travel.
+Price reductions are offered for groups that schedule multiple workshops on the same day: two workshops for $500; three workshops for $625; four workshops for $750; five workshops for $825 (certain scheduling restrictions may apply).

 Montshire school workshops